MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-custom.md

 1. Defining the REST API and its properties.
 This section defines what data needs to be retrieved from Operations Manager for visualization, such as alerts, state, or performance data.
 2. Specify business logic to identify the results to present in the visualization, such as identifying a class or group, conditions such as severity, health state, or a specific performance object instance.
-3. Third party visualization, which are open source libraries hosted on cloudflare.com that are required to render the data, depending on the chart type selected.
+3. Third-party visualization, which is open-source libraries hosted on cloudflare.com that are required to render the data, depending on the chart type selected.

 ### Widget properties
 In order for the script to query and return data in the visualization, the **URL** parameter specifies the address of the Operations Manager Web console and the data type.
 The URL syntax is *http://<servername>/operationsmanager/data/<dataitem>* and value for **dataitem** is one of the following: